paul-florentin-charles/gameloft_technical_project/README.md

 _API_ is built with **FastAPI** and _DB_ is run with **SQLite** mapped with **SQLAlchemy**.

+_DB_ is saved locally in `profile_matcher.db`, if you modify models you need to stop server, erase file and run it again.

 ## Features

 - Mock campaign and player data into an **SQLite** _DB_